Lab-Work/gpsresilience/README.md

 - results/zscore.csv : The time series of *standardized pace vectors*

-At this point in time, it is possible to generate some plots to summarize the features.
+At this point in time, it is possible to generate some plots to summarize the features and standardized features.
 Run:

 <code>
 Rscript color\_pace\_over\_time.R
 </code>

 This will generate several PDF images in the results folder (Create a results folder if it does not exist).
 For example, results/color\_pace\_3weeeks.pdf shows the mean pace vectors for 3 typical weeks of the year.
+The image results/color\_standardized\_pace\_over\_time.pdf shows the standardized pace vector during the week of Hurricane Sandy.

+###**Step 5 - Event Detection**